 Latex is a natural rubber material.
 It is the sap/serum harvested from Hevea brasiliensis trees and contains a lot of elasticity.
 It is important that latex is harvested within a sustainable environment.
 The sap is baked with other components to create latex foam.
 If the sap is mixed with other natural ingredients, then it is natural latex, but if mixed with any chemical adhesive, then it is not chemical free.

-What are the benefits of latex mattresses?
+the benefits of latex mattresses

 Below are the benefits of a latex mattress: